Transabdominal First trimester oB

 Required Views:

-FHR if applicable (normal fetal cardiac activity in the first trimester is 110-180 BPM)
+M-Mode for measurement of fetal heart rate.
+Normal fetal cardiac rate in the first trimester is 110-180 BPM.

 How to Scan: